-I am pleased to announce that Professor Jingguang Chen of Columbia University is the recipient of the 2017 Robert Burwell Lectureship in Catalysis of the North American Catalysis Society, sponsored by Johnson Matthey and administered by The North American Catalysis Society.
+I am pleased to announce that Professor Johannes Lercher of TU München and PNNL is the recipient of the 2023 Michel Boudart Award for the Advancement of Catalysis.
+The Award is sponsored by the Haldor Topsøe Company, and is administered jointly by the North American Catalysis Society and the European Federation of Catalysis Societies.
 It is awarded biennially in odd-numbered years.
-The award consists of a plaque and an honorarium of $5,000.
-The plaque will be presented during the closing banquet ceremonies at the 2017 North American Meeting of the Catalysis Society.
-An additional $4,500 is available to cover travelling expenses in North America.
+Professor Lercher will give plenary lectures at the meetings of the North American Catalysis Society (NAM) and the European Federation of Catalysis Societies (EuropaCat).
+The award consists of a plaque and a prize of $6,000.
+The plaque will be presented during the closing banquet ceremonies at the 2023 North American Meeting of the Catalysis Society (NAM28 in Providence).

 The Michel Boudart Award recognizes and encourages individual contributions to the elucidation of the mechanism and active sites involved in catalytic phenomena and to the development of new methods or concepts that advance the understanding and/or practice of heterogeneous catalysis.